nobodyisnobody/write-ups/MetaCtf.2021/pwn/Simple.Format.Returned/README.md

 as it is not a blind format string, all the data we send , will be sent us back, so for the program not to timeout , it needs a small MSB byte in both libc & stack mapping address..

-this could take time ,and numerous try...
+this could take time ,and numerous tries...

-to see a more in deth explanation on how format string exploitation works, how to have a return to main, etc,
+to see a more in depth explanation on how format string exploitation works, how to have a return to main, etc,

 take a look at my previous write-up for another format string challenge: